zaalsabb/mdof_simulation/README.md

 The Windows executable files for OpenSees are contained in the `OpenSees` folder in this repo.
 If you are Linux then consider building OpenSees from source using this [guide](https://www.researchgate.net/post/How-to-install-opensees-in-UBUNTU).

 ### Inputs
-The `Inputs.tcl` file contains the basic input parameters to run the model, including frame geometry and ground motion parameters.
+The `Inputs.tcl` file contains the basic input parameters to run the model, including frame type, frame geometry, and ground motion parameters.
 The ground motion input file is contained in the `GMfiles` folder.

+Other parameters can be changed in the model or analysis files inside the `tcl` folder. `Inputs.tcl` only includes the important ones.

 ### Units
 The model by default uses imperial units.
 However, this can be easily be changed through the `LibUnits.tcl` by defining metric variables for conversions.